biogenke/breast_cancer_lit_review/README.md

 ```
 git push origin my-branch
 ```
-## Before push, ensure your locate branch has an update of your remote:
+## Before push, ensure your local branch has an update of your remote:
 ```
 git pull --rebase origin so
 ```